Photo Studios for Hire in London

 • Ladders – This may sound peculiar, but ladders come in handy quite a lot.
 It often turns out that the model is much taller than the photographer, and you don’t want to photograph them from a bad angle – trust us, the Bohemian Rhapsody effect is not always in demand.
 Even when you’re rather tall, a ladder may be useful for changing the perspective to something more creative.

-Things to keep in mind when hiring a photography studio
+Things to keep in mind when hiring photography studios in London

 With basic photo studio equipment out of the way, here are some other things you should pay attention to when securing the perfect space for your creative project:

 • The studio floor space you’ll need – Are you shooting a large group of people, such as a football team for a promotional photoshoot?
-Keep in mind that you’ll need a lot of square metres – the more, the better.
+Keep in mind that you’ll need a lot of square metres – the more, the better - so look for large photo studios available for hire!
 You have to be able to move freely to experiment with different shooting angles to find the best one.
 Remember that space is needed not only for shooting but also for preparation.
 Don’t forget such things as a kitchen, a dedicated changing area or hair and make-up facilities.
 Make sure the studio has a large mirror with good lighting.
 The make-up artist, stylist and hairdresser will thank you later.

 • Your budget for the photo shoot – Settle your budget in the early stages of planning your photo shoot.
-This will help you establish whether you’re looking for a very basic studio space or if you have some extra money to splurge on something a little fancier.
-No matter your budget for the shoot, we can help you find a photo studio in London that’s just perfect for your needs.
-At Tagvenue, we offer multiple photo studios for hire in different districts of the city.
+This will help you establish whether you’re looking for a very basic affordable studio space or if you have some extra money to splurge on something a little fancier.
+No matter your budget for the shoot, we can help you find professional photo studios in London that are just perfect for your needs.
+At Tagvenue, we offer multiple art studios for hire in different districts of the city.
 Just use our smart filters to set your price range and browse our listings!

-What are some of the best photo studios for hire in London?
+Here’s a list of the best photo studios in London:

-• Sizona is a spacious warehouse apartment with a minimalist design, high ceilings and original features, such as exposed bricks and wooden beams.
-Spread over two floors, this creative space combines modern interiors with retro elements.
+• Sizona - A spacious warehouse apartment studio with a minimalist design, high ceilings and original features, such as exposed bricks and wooden beams.
+Spread over two floors, this creative photoshoot space combines modern interiors with retro elements.
 Located in the heart of East Central London, near the bustling Old Street, Angel and Clerkenwell.

 How much does it cost to hire a photo studio in London?

 Most photo studios in London charge hourly hire fees.
 Those typically fall anywhere between £10 and £300 per hour.
-Such a big discrepancy is caused by a huge range of spaces available for hire, from modest studios to more elaborate venues.
+Such a big discrepancy is caused by a huge range of photo shoot locations available for hire, from cheap photo studios to more elaborate venues.
 If you need to hire a photography studio for an entire day, expect to pay from around £216 up to even £12000+ per day.
 (All data from Tagvenue.)

 Which areas of London have the best photo studios for hire?

-You can find amazing photo studios scattered all over London.
+You can find amazing photography studios scattered all over London.
 But why not start your search from the capital’s known cultural hubs?
-There are some great studio spaces located in artsy Shoreditch, as well as in eclectic South Bank.
-Camden maintains its reputation as one of London’s most hip neighbourhoods, drawing a creative crowd with its unique vibes.
+There are some great studios in London located in artsy Shoreditch, as well as in eclectic South Bank.
+Camden maintains its reputation as one of London’s most hip neighbourhoods, drawing a creative crowd with its lovely art studios.
 Other artsy areas include Notting Hill, Hackney and Clerkenwell.

-What is typically included in the price for hiring a photo studio?
+What is typically included in the price of London photo studio hire?

 How much does it cost to hire a professional photographer or assistant?